pfdubois/BridgeBidding/source/HandEvaluation.rst

 One final note: two hands of approximately equal value play better than two hands with much different strengths.
-In other words, 12 opposite 13 will usually play better than 20 opposite 5, because you will have less entry problems.
+In other words, 12 opposite 13 will usually play better than 20 opposite 5, because you will have fewer entry problems.

 Bergen Method